Healthy Homes Assessment Te Awa

 Rental Property Home Assessments Te Awa

-Property rental areas that are affected by The Healthy Homes Standard in Te Awa include each:
+Areas of rental properties that are impacted by Healthy Homes Standard.
+Healthy Homes Standards in Te Awa include each:

 • Living Room